Modern juggling culture: Events

 World Juggling Day is the Saturday nearest 17 June (the day the IJA was founded in 1947).
 There are events organized worldwide to teach people how to juggle, to promote juggling, or for jugglers to get together and celebrate.

 Many countries, cities, or juggling clubs hold an annual juggling convention.
 These are the backbone of the juggling scene, because the events regularly bring jugglers from a wide area together.
 The attendance of a convention can be anything from a few dozen to a few thousand people.
 The principal focus of most juggling conventions is the main hall, where anybody can juggle, share tricks or try out multi-person passing patterns.
 There will often be more formal workshops, in which experts work with small groups on skills and techniques.
 Most juggling conventions also include a big show (open to the general public), competitions, and juggling games.
 Many juggling conventions host some kind of renegade show, an open stage where anyone can perform at short notice.
 The Juggling Edge maintains a searchable database of past and upcoming conventions.

 Objects

-Modern juggling has moved away from the more dangerous objects, including the chainsaw and machete.
-However, juggling with flaming torches remains a crowd favourite and is regularly used by jugglers in the modern day.
+Modern technical juggling has moved away from the more dangerous objects, including the chainsaw and machete.
+These objects are still seen with great frequency on the street and stage, though are seldom represented in the IJA's stage competitions.
+Juggling with flaming torches remains a crowd favourite and is regularly used by jugglers in the modern day.
 While beginners mainly use balls, both clubs and rings also remain staples of juggling.
 The objects available to any juggler are only limited by weight, imagination, and pain tolerance.